mohammad-shadmehr/parking/README.md

 # parking charge calculator

+Run the WebApi project and navigate to https://localhost:44336/swagger/index.html

+Specifications:

 The inputs for this engine are:
 1. Car Entry Date and Time (format dd/MM/yyyy hh:mm)
 2. Car Exit Date and Time (format dd/MM/yyyy hh:mm)